 His words continue to ring true now.
 “No,” he replied.
 “You’re more than that.”

-But Lisa has no desire to come across as hoity-toity.
+Lisa has no desire to come across as a snob.
 Rather, she demonstrates the value of getting your hands a little dirty, applying yourself, and rising up.

 Sure, younger generations today strike a batting average of approximately 18 months at their jobs – a wink compared to Lisa’s 18 years.
 (On average, companies experience 18% turnover yearly.)